pzim-devdata/tahoma/README.md

 **Note:** This is a portable version for direct downloading.
 It's not an installed package.
 To run the app, simply execute `python3 tahoma.py` in your imported folder.
 If you want to install the package using PyPI (pip version), go to : [How to install tahoma with pip ?](https://github.com/pzim-devdata/tahoma#install-the-main-package-) or directly visit the [PyPI Project Website](https://pypi.org/project/tahoma/#description) for an easier installation process.

 If you like this program, please star it on GitHub to improve Tahoma's visibility so that others can also benefit from it. :star:

+There is a ChatGPT functionality.
+See this [documentation](https://github.com/pzim-devdata/tahoma#add-chatgpt-functionalities-)

 # Quick Start